bcit-ltc/course-workload-estimator/README.md

 # Course Workload Estimator

-A time calculator to estimate the number of hours of work students might be expected to spend completing coursework.
+A time calculator to estimate the number of hours of work learners might be expected to spend completing coursework.

 ## Development